 Aromatherapy Spring Cleaning

 Spring is the time to open the windows, clean out the closets and clean your home environment.
 Using essential oils in household cleaning is the safest and healthiest way to enhance your health and environment.
-Commercial cleansers contain ingredients that are toxic and pose many health hazards.
+Commercial cleaning products contain ingredients that are toxic and can pose many health hazards.

-Some commercial cleansers can cause acute, or immediate hazards such as skin or respiratory irritation, watery eyes, or chemical burns, while others are associated with chronic, or long-term, effects such as cancer.
+Some commercial cleaning products can cause acute or immediate hazards such as skin or respiratory irritation, watery eyes, or chemical burns.
+In contrast, others are associated with chronic or long-term effects such as cancer.
 When consumers buy commercial cleaning products, we expect them to do one thing: clean!
 We use a wide array of scents, soaps, detergents, bleaching agents, softeners, scourers, polishes, and specialized cleaners for bathrooms, glass, drains, and ovens to keep our homes sparkling and sweet-smelling.
-But while the chemicals in cleaners foam, bleach, and disinfect to make our dishes, bathtubs and countertops gleaming and germ-free, many also contribute to indoor air pollution, are poisonous if ingested, and can be harmful if inhaled or touched.
+But while the chemicals in cleaners foam, bleach, and disinfect make our dishes, bathtubs, and countertops gleaming and germ-free, many also contribute to indoor air pollution poisonous if ingested.
+They can be harmful if inhaled or touched.

-Fragrances that are added to many cleaners, most notably laundry detergents and fabric softeners may cause acute effects such as respiratory irritation, headache, sneezing, and watery eyes in sensitive individuals or allergy and asthma sufferers.
-The National Institute of Occupational Safety and Health has found that one-third of the substances used in the fragrance industry are toxic.
+Fragrances added to many cleaners, most notably laundry detergents and fabric softeners, may cause acute effects such as respiratory irritation, headache, sneezing, and watery eyes in sensitive individuals or allergy and asthma sufferers.
+The National Institute of Occupational Safety and Health has found that one-third of the fragrance industry substances are toxic.
 Because the chemical formulas of fragrances are considered trade secrets, companies aren't required to list their ingredients but merely label them as containing "fragrance." * Please note that fragrances are NOT true essential oils.

-A few safe, simple ingredients that essential oils can be added to are soap, water, baking soda, vinegar, lemon juice and dryer sheets, this can take care of most household cleaning needs.
+A few safe, simple ingredients that essential oils can be added to are soap, baking soda, vinegar, lemon juice, and dryer sheets; this can take care of most household cleaning needs.

 Tips for adding essential oils in your spring-cleaning:

-Carpets- add 2-4 drops of an essential oil to ½ cup of baking soda and sprinkle on carpets before vacuuming.
-Peppermint (Mentha piperita)- anti-fungal, anti-parasitic, antibacterial, antiviral and respiratory support.
+Carpets- add 2-4 drops of essential oil to ½ cup of baking soda and sprinkle on carpets before vacuuming.
+Peppermint (Mentha piperita)- anti-fungal, anti-parasitic, antibacterial, antiviral, and respiratory support.
 Eucalyptus (Eucalyptus radiata)-anti-viral, anti-bacterial, anti-fungal, anti-infectious, antiseptic, deodorant, and insecticidal.

 Furniture dusting- add 2-4 drops of essential oil to a soft, damp cloth.
 Lemon (Citrus limon)- powerful anti-bacterial, antioxidant, anti-viral, and immune stimulant.

 Closets- packing away your winter clothes?
-Instead of using something like mothballs, use 1-3 drops of cedarwood essential oil on a cotton ball.
+Instead of using mothballs, use 1-3 drops of cedarwood essential oil on a cotton ball.

-Cedarwood (Cedrus atlantica)-anti-fungal, antibacterial, antiseptic, astringent, and an insect repellent.
+Cedarwood (Cedrus atlantica)-anti-fungal, antibacterial, antiseptic, astringent, and insect repellent.